emotion-js/emotion/docs/typescript.md

 ## preact-emotion

-Types are almost same with `react-emotion` package.
-However, the typing use Preact component types like ComponentConstructor and FunctionalComponent instead of React component types.
+The `preact-emotion` types are extremely similar to `react-emotion` except that the types use Preact component types like `ComponentConstructor` and `FunctionalComponent` instead of React component types.

 ## create-emotion

-Basically same with `emotion`, except that you can pass your own context and options.
+The `create-emotion` types are very similar to the `emotion` types except that you can pass your own context and options.

 ```jsx
 import createEmotion, { Emotion, EmotionOption } from 'create-emotion';